-A relevant client consultation must be carried out at the time of a first visit and prior to any new artwork, filling or similar commencing.
-Proof of age must be included in this consultation.
-A thorough medical history in relation to the treatment being requested and full explanation of any possible contra-indications must be undertaken.
+A full client consultation must be carried out prior to any treatment.
+Proof of age must be included in consultation.
+A relevant medical history in relation to the treatment being requested and full explanation of any possible contra-indications must also be included.